j-d-ha/brackets/README.md

 ## About The Project

 <!-- Plugin description -->
-`brackets` is a JetBrains Rider plugin to provide matching bracket pair colorization in your code, just like VSCode does.
+`brackets` is a JetBrains plugin to provide matching bracket pair colorization in your code, just like VSCode does.
 The plugin supports three levels of colorization with default values set to match VSCode.